-The PEOple Cycle Starts with Talent Acquistion
+The People Cycle Starts with Talent Acquisition

 Liz Warren, EVP of HR, ESC

-At ESC, our HR Consultants give advice based on the PEOple Cycle.
-It starts with the talent and acquisition, which includes recruiting, interviewing, selection, hiring and onboarding.
+At ESC, our HR Consultants give advice based on the People Cycle.
+It starts with the talent and acquisition, which includes recruiting, interviewing, selection, hiring and on-boarding.
 Then we discuss retention, which includes managing, coaching, developing, and disciplining.
-The final step in the PEOple cycle is separation, which usually ends the process unless an unemployment or discrimination claim is made.
+The final step in the People Cycle is separation, which usually ends the process unless an unemployment or discrimination claim is made.

 Here we will take a look at the talent and acquisition portion of the cycle and the trends for 2017.

 A culture of engagement is the number one trend for 2017 as it has been in previous years.
 An “engaged employee” is fully committed and enthusiastic about their work and takes positive action to further the organization’s reputation and interests.
 Engaged employees are happy to come to work and passionate about the job they do.

 In a survey by Workplace Trends, nearly 60% of job seekers said they had a bad experience going through the applicant process and 72% of them talked about it online.
 In the past, many organizations did not focus on how they treated applicants, especially if they were not a viable candidate for immediate hire.